-We expect that the distribution will occur after the close of business on among others, shall have been satisfied or, if permissible under the distribution agreement, waived by Original Hillenbrand:
+We expect that the distribution will occur after the close of business on March 31, 2008, the distribution date, provided that the following conditions, among others, shall have been satisfied or, if permissible under the distribution agreement, waived by Original Hillenbrand:

-- our registration statement on Form 10, of which this information statement is a part, shall have become effective under the Securities Exchange Act of 1934, as amended; - the listing of our common stock on the NYSE shall have been approved, subject to official notice of issuance; - any government approvals and other material consents necessary to consummate the distribution shall have been received and be in full force and effect: and - no order, injunction, decree or regulation issued by any governmental authority or other legal restraint or prohibition preventing consummation of the distribution shall be in effect, and no other event outside the control of Original Hillenbrand shall have occurred or failed to occur that prevents the consummation of the distribution.
+- any government approvals and other material consents necessary to consummate the distribution shall have been received and be in full force and effect; and - no order, injunction, decree or regulation issued by any governmental authority or other legal restraint or prohibition preventing consummation of the distribution shall be in effect, and no other event outside the control of Original Hillenbrand shall have occurred or failed to occur that prevents the consummation of the distribution.

-The fulfillment of the foregoing conditions does not create any obligation on Original Hillenbrand's part to effect the distribution, and the Original Hillenbrand Board of Directors has reserved the right, in its sole discretion, to waive any or all of the above conditions, and to amend, modify or abandon the distribution and related transactions at any time prior to the time distribution occurs.
 Original Hillenbrand has the right not to complete the distribution if, at any time, the Original Hillenbrand Board of Directors determines, in its sole discretion, that the distribution is not in the best interests of Original Hillenbrand or its shareholders or that market conditions or other circumstances are such that it is not advisable to separate the funeral service business from Original Hillenbrand.